kirillkovalenko/nssm/README.txt

 Thanks to François-Régis Tardy for French translation.
 Thanks to Emilio Frini for spotting that French was inadvertently set as the default language when the user's display language was not translated.
-Thanks to Riccardo Gusmeroli for Italian translation.
+Thanks to Riccardo Gusmeroli and Marco Certelli for Italian translation.
 Thanks to Eric Cheldelin for the inspiration to generate a Control-C event on shutdown.
 Thanks to Brian Baxter for suggesting how to escape quotes from the command